 Scattered between his Italian homeland, Europe, the US and Australia, the grand legacy of the buildings imagined and created by Pier Luigi Nervi is symbolic of the excellence of technique and the art of construction.
 It is also emblematic of the complexity involved in the conservation, restoration and re-use of the great works of structural engineering architecture.
 The reasons are not solely connected with a reduction or loss of physical integrity and serviceability (an issue of material and technical fragility) but also, and sometimes prevalently, with technological change, economic demand and market constraints, associated with the growth and modification of social and cultural climate.

 The exhibition “Pier Luigi Nervi: Architecture as Challenge” is therefore an opportunity to refocus attention on some of Nervi’s key works and the particularities of their building systems not only for public acclaim but to create the necessary thrust for their protection.

-The research our association carries out will shape the criteria for selection of those buildings to be maintained at all costs, particularly in view of the suggestion to list some of Nervi’s buildings as Unesco World Heritage sites – a testament to the valuable role of Italian engineering worldwide.
+The research our Foundation is enabling will help shape the criteria for an inventory of those buildings to be maintained at all costs, particularly in view of the proposal to list some of Nervi’s buildings as Unesco World Heritage sites – a testament to the valuable role of Italian engineering worldwide.